arcusmaximus/KirikiriTools/README.md

 The DLL produces debug messages that can be seen with Microsoft's [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool - this can be handy to confirm it's working.

 Some special features are available for helping with .xp3 archives that contain encrypted/hashed file names and aren't supported by other tools.
 Specifically, these features are available if DebugView shows a message such as "Hooking storage media 'arc'" when the game starts up (this doesn't apply to the media "psb").
 * If there's a file called `extract-unencrypted.txt` in the game's folder, the DLL will extract any files that the game accesses into a subfolder called "unencrypted", with their original names.
-Note that the files are only extracted as the game reads them, so if you want to extract everything, you have to skip though the entire game.
+Note that the files are only extracted as the game reads them, so if you want to extract everything, you have to skip though the entire game. **If you can extract the archives with another tool, use that instead.**
 * If a file exists in the "unencrypted" folder, the game will use that one instead of the original in the encrypted .xp3 archives.
 * If a file exists in an archive called "unencrypted.xp3", the game will use that one instead of the original in the encrypted .xp3 archives.